Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Who this Guitar is Best Suited to

-If you like a nice compact, balanced tone that is warm – so the highs aren’t too jangly and the bass not that resonant – then you’ll probably love the sound of this guitar.
+If you like a nice compact, balanced tone that is warm, you’ll like the Tim Armstrong Hellcat.
+The highs aren’t too jangly and the bass not that resonant.
+You’ll probably love the sound of this guitar if those sound good to you.
 You can really strum this guitar quite hard and the sound won’t sound piercing or muddled (if that makes sense!).

-This guitar would also be great for a beginner or for a kid learning.
+The Tim Armstrong Hellcat guitar would also be great for a beginner or for a kid learning.
 Its smaller size makes it easy to handle and easy to play in that sense.
-Get the action lowered and it’s almost the ideal starter guitar – and the price is good for beginners too.
+Get the action lowered and it’s almost the ideal starter guitar and the price is good for beginners too.

 All in all a great little guitar at a great price.